-The OpenIMU335RI can be configured by the user as an IMU, a VG-AHRS or an INS system.
-At present the VG application is available.
-When configured as a dynamic inclination (VG) sensor it provides dynamic pitch and roll, 3D linear acceleration, and 3D estimated rate measurement data (Pitch and Roll rates are bias corrected, Yaw is not).
+The MTLT335 Series are a family of dynamic inclination and acceleration sensors.
+They provide dynamic pitch and roll, 3D linear acceleration, and 3D estimated rate measurement data (Pitch and Roll rates are bias corrected, Yaw is not).

-Figure 3 shows the OpenIMU335RI Series hardware block diagram.
-At the core of the OpenIMU335RI Series is a rugged 6-DOF (Degrees of Freedom) MEMS inertial sensor cluster that is common across all members of the OpenIMU335RI Series.
+Figure 3 shows the MTLT335 Series hardware block diagram.
+At the core of the MTLT335 Series is a rugged 6-DOF (Degrees of Freedom) MEMS inertial sensor cluster that is common across all members of the MTLT335 Series.
 The 6-DOF MEMS inertial sensor cluster includes three axes of MEMS angular rate sensing and three axes of MEMS linear acceleration sensing.
 These sensors are based on rugged, field proven silicon micromachining technology.
 Each sensor within the cluster is individually factory calibrated using ACEINNA's automated manufacturing process.
 Sensor errors compensated for are temperature bias, scale factor, non-linearity and misalignment effects using a proprietary algorithm from data collected during manufacturing.
-Accelerometer and rate gyro sensor bias shifts over temperature (-40 $^{\circ}$ C to +85 $^{\circ}$ C) are compensated and verified using calibrated thermal chambers and precision rate tables.
+Accelerometer and rate gyro sensor bias shifts over temperature (-40 °C to +85 °C) are compensated and verified using calibrated thermal chambers and precision rate tables.

-The acceleration sensors have a full-scale range (FSR) of $\pm 78 \text{ ms}^{-2}$, and the rate sensors have a FSR of 400 degrees/s.
+The acceleration sensors have a full-scale range (FSR) of ± 78 ms-2, and the rate sensors have a FSR of 400 degrees/s.
 The large FSR ensures that the sensors are not over-ranged in the application.
 Both the acceleration and rate sensors are over sampled at 1000 Hz, and digitally processed through a 3rd order configurable low-pass filter (LPF).
 The acceleration and rate sensors' LPFs can be set independently.
 The default setting for the rate data is 25 Hz and the default setting for the acceleration data is 5 Hz.
 Over sampling and LPF combined together eliminate higher frequency vibration and impulse energy providing greater accuracy in high-vibration environments.